nlesc-nano/CAT/docs/4_optional.rst

             compounds used for step 3.

             5.  :math:`\Delta G_{tot} = \Delta E_{1} + \Delta \Delta G_{2} = \Delta E_{1} + (\Delta G_{2} - \Delta E_{2})`.

+        .. admonition:: See also

+            More extensive options for this argument are provided in :ref:`Bond Dissociation Energy`:.

 .. _1: http://www.rdkit.org